EB 1-3 International Executives and Managers

 Qualifications:

-An immigrant seeking to gain permanent residency as an EB 1-3 recipient must demonstrate that the position sought will be in an executive or managerial capacity.
+Among other requirements, an immigrant seeking to gain permanent residency as an EB 1-3 recipient must demonstrate that the position sought will be in an executive or managerial capacity.

 To be considered a position with executive capacity, the position holder must: